The Smart Way to Fail: How to Fail Often and Fail Fast

 2. Event planning

-Another industry with high potential earnings is event planning.
+Another industry with high earning potential is event planning.
 This industry is expected to grow to USD $1.75 trillion by 2032.

 Unlike real estate, you don’t need a license to be an event planner, so there are lower barriers to setting up your own event planning business.